Ooni seeks collective effort against COVID-19 pandemic – The Sun Nigeria

 Paul Osuyi, Asaba

-The Ooni of Ife, Oba Adeyeye Enitan Ogunwusi Ojaja II, has called for collective global effort in the fight against COVID-19, describing the global scourge as a common enemy that required the cooperation of all to defeat.
+Ooni of Ife, Oba Adeyeye Enitan Ogunwusi, Ojaja II, has called for collective global effort in the fight against COVID-19, describing the scourge as a common enemy that required the cooperation of all to defeat.

 Represented by his Director of Media and Public Affairs, Moses Olapare, the monarch insisted that the fight against COVID-19 called for a collective effort as it is no longer practicable for monarchs to sit down and watch government tackle societal problems alone.

-“Our leaders, at both federal and state levels, have done very well in the fight against the virus and in this regard, we have decided to complement the efforts of the government and that’s why we came up with this innovation for motorised modular fumigators.
+“Our leaders, at both federal and state levels, have done very well in the fight against the virus and in this regard, we have decided to complement the efforts of the government and that is why we came up with this innovation for motorised modular fumigators.

 “It is our belief that the era when monarchs sit in the comfort zone of their palaces and expect the government to do it all is over.